Skip to article frontmatterSkip to article content

 Gemma3 (28.8M Downloads)

-Gemma3 is a versatile, efficiency-oriented model family that is a good and creative writer in my experience.
+Gemma3 is a versatile, efficiency-oriented model family that is a good creative writer in my experience.
 It supports text and vision inputs and performs reliably across many languages.
 The model strikes a balance between capability and hardware efficiency, with smaller variants that run comfortably on limited resources.
 While Gemma3 is competitive on many benchmarks, it typically falls slightly behind the very top reasoning or coding-focused models at comparable scales.

 !ollama show gemma3